Save the date! 9th N.G.O. workshop, June 19-20

 Studying and understanding the type of actors and organizations described above requires tools from different fields within economics.
 On June 19-20, SITE and the N.G.O. network will bring together leading academic researchers from European and North American universities that are involved in cutting-edge theoretical, empirical and experimental work in this broad area of economic research.

 We look forward to seeing you at the workshop and the generation of new fruitful ideas and projects!
-More details about the event and how to register will come shortly.
+Please note that the number of seats for this event are limited, therefore we invite you to register as soon as possible.
+Register here.

 Here you can find information about previously organised N.G.O. workshops.